elafarge/karch/README.md

 ------------------
  * A Terraform provider **plugin**.
 Writing such a plugin would be nice, but would require much more time to implement.
+ * For now, `karch` spawns only clusters with a `private` topology.
+Adding the ability to create `public` clusters will come next
+ * For now, `karch` takes care of creating a VPC and Route53 zone for your cluster's subdomain.
+Being able to give it an already existing VPC and/or zone is on the roadmap

 Getting started
 ---------------